Genivia/ugrep/README.md

                   $ ugrep -nko -f c/comments myfile

            To  list  the  lines that need fixing in a C/C++ source file by looking for the word FIXME while skipping any FIXME in quoted strings by  using a negative pattern `(?^X)' to ignore quoted strings:

                   $ ugrep -no -e 'FIXME' -e '(?^"(\\.|\\\r?\n|[^\\\n"])*")' myfile

            To match the binary pattern `A3hhhhA3hh` (hex) in a binary file without Unicode  pattern  matching  -U (which would otherwise match `\xaf' as a Unicode character U+00A3 with UTF-8 byte sequence C2  A3)  and  display the results in hex with -X piped to `more -R':

                   $  ugrep --color=always -oUX '\xa3[\x00-\xff]{2}\xa3[\x00-\xff]'
                   a.out | more -R

-           To hex dump the entire file:
+           To hex dump an entire file in color:

-                  $ ugrep -oX '.|\n' a.out | more
+                  $ ugrep --color=always -oUX '.|\n' a.out | less -R

            To list all files containing a RPM  signature,  located  in  the  `rpm` directory and recursively below:

                   $ ugrep -RlU '\A\xed\xee\xdb' rpm